 Hadrian adopted a Gaul called Antoninus Pius to succeed him as emperor.
 He bade Antoninus to adopt a young man aged 17 called Marcus Aurelius as his own son as well as a small boy called Lucius Verus.
 Both these men succeeded Hadrian as emperor.

 When Antoninus Pius died Marcus Aurelius was left to rule together with Varus but unfortunately the latter died soon after.
 The rule of Marcus Aurelius lasted 19 years.
-He was a learner and philosopher (notice the beard on the statue) but in fact he was forced to spend much of his time at the head of his army against the barbarians who were pressing against the borders as yet more barbarians pressed towards them.
+Like Hadrian he was an avid learner and philosopher (symbolised by the beard on the statue).
+However he was forced to spend much of his time at the head of his armies against the barbarians who were pressing against the borders as yet more barbarians pressed towards them.

 During this period there was a great plague, brought by the soldiers who had served in the east.
 The sickness weakened the empire and the roman treasury was low.
 Marcus Aurelius did his utmost to check the advance of the invading hordes and made use of his learning as a philosopher to rule his subjects well.
 One of his best books is called “meditations” and it was written whilst on military campaign near the Danube.
 Within it he writes much of what learned from his teachers such as Antoninus Pius and others.

-A bronze equestrian statue of him (shown above) has amazingly survived the ages because throughout the Middle Ages it was thought to be of Saint Paul.
+A bronze equestrian statue of him on the Capitoline Hill has amazingly survived the ages because throughout the Middle Ages it was thought to be of Saint Paul.
 Pollution has meant that the original statue of Marcus Aurelius is kept within the Capitoline museum while a copy of it stands on the Capitoline Hill where it was placed as part of Michelangelo’s rework of the square.